Campus: Seattle - Page 4 - UW Graduate School Skip to content

 Waterfront Activities Center (Seattle)

 The Waterfront Activities Center (WAC) is nestled on the shores of Union Bay, the gateway to Lake Washington.
-We are conveniently located on the south side of Husky Stadium, within a short walk of the University of Washington Link Light Rail Station.
-From spring through fall we rent kayaks, canoes, and rowboats.
+We are conveniently located on the south side of Husky Stadium, within a short walk of the UW light rail station.
+From spring through fall, we rent kayaks and canoes.
 Our boat selection can accommodate a single paddler up to a group of four.
-Come solo, with a group of friends, or with the family!

 Recreation (Seattle)

 Recreational activity and the ability to balance academics with physical engagement is paramount to the success of our students.
-Through the UW Rec programs, students strive to build communities and experiences outside of the classroom, control stress levels, and set healthy habits for the rest of their lives.
+Through UW Recreation programs, students strive to build communities and experiences outside of the classroom, control stress levels, and set healthy habits for the rest of their lives.

 Counseling Center (Seattle)